 Assessment of your off-piste level

-The first day of the off piste ski course is dedicated to the assessment of the overall level and abilities of the group.
-There is plenty of nice and easy off-piste terrain in Chamonix, such as at Le Tour, Flegere or Brevent, where your guide can see how you get on.
-This will help your mountain guide to plan the right itinerary for your week ahead.
+The first day of the off piste ski course is dedicated to the assessment of the overall level and ability of the group.
+There is plenty of nice and easy off-piste terrain on offer in Chamonix, such as the wide, gentle bowls and slopes of Le Tour, Flegere or Brevent, where your guide can take you to observe and see how you get on.
+This inital day will help your mountain guide to plan the right itinerary for the rest of the week ahead.
 As safety is our main priority at Chamex, you will do a basic avalanche awareness training course on the first day.

 Improving your off-piste technique

-The rest of this freeride course is dedicated to improving your off-piste skiing and to pushing your limits.
+The rest of this freeride course is dedicated to improving your off-piste skiing and to push the boundaries of your personal limits.
 You will have the advantage of being looked after and taught by our UIAGM qualified mountain ski guides and ENSA qualified ski instructors.
 This will ensure an excellent quality of ski instruction coupled with access to all of the incredible Chamonix off-piste terrain, you'll explore everything that the valley had to offer and ski beautiful couloirs, forests and glaciers.

 Skiing with confidence

-During this course we will use video analysis to help you to focus on areas where you need to improve your skiing.
+During this course we will use video analysis to help you to focus on areas where you need to improve your skiing technique.
 Our goal is for you to leave this course with a sense of achievement as well as memories of a great backcountry ski week.
-We aim for you to confidently ski some of the epic backcountry descents for which Chamonix is famous, such as Petit Envers du Plan on the Vallee Blanche or Pas de Chèvre at Les Grands Montets.
+We aim for you to confidently ski some of the epic backcountry descents for which Chamonix is so famous, such as Petit Envers du Plan on the Vallee Blanche or Pas de Chèvre at Les Grands Montets - conditions permitting.

 Your ski guide will tailor the programme to suit weather, snow conditions and the overall level of the group.
 Each day your ski guide will choose an area offering the best off-piste skiing at the moment.
 The focus of this week is to improve your backcountry ski technique and teach you the basics of avalanche awareness.

-We will use video analysis to help you to:Find the weak spots in your ski technique and focus your training there Set goals in what you want to achieve and direct your training there
+We will use video analysis to help you to:Find the weak spots in your ski technique and focus your training in these areas Set achievable personal goals together and tailor your training to help you to progress accordingly

-Above all, mountain safety is our highest priority, which is why as well as imparting skiing techniques we also teach you how to ski off-piste safely.
-Avalanche awareness and transceiver search are essential to your skill set as a confident off-piste skier, especially when skiing the Chamonix backcountry routes that can take you far away from the patrolled ski areas.
-Our instructors are all qualified UIAGM mountain guides with all the knowledge and experience needed to teach you the basic mountain safety techniques.
+Above all, mountain safety is our highest priority, which is why as well as imparting skiing techniques we will also teach you how to ski off-piste safely.
+Avalanche awareness and transceiver search and rescue are essential components of your skill set as a confident off-piste skier, especially when skiing the Chamonix backcountry routes that can offen take you far away from the patrolled ski areas.
+Our instructors are all qualified UIAGM mountain guides with all the knowledge and experience needed to teach you basic mountain safety techniques.

 Off-Piste in Chamonix